grpc/proposal/A114-virtual-rpcs.md

 #### Context Propagation

-Applications need to prepare and share session-level resources among virtual RPC handlers.
-To provide easy and implicit lifetime management for these session-level resources, this application context will be stored on the Session Call's arena.
+Applications need to prepare and share session-level resources (such as authentication credentials or cached application states) among multiple virtual RPC handlers.
+To provide easy and implicit lifetime management for these session-level resources, this application context will be stored on the Session Call's **Arena**.

 Because gRPC’s Arena is a ref-counted object, when a virtual call is created, gRPC can simply store a reference to the parent session call's arena on the new virtual call's arena.

-This approach allows the virtual handler to safely access the application context via the session arena pointer without needing direct access to the parent session handler’s `ServerContext`.
-This safely decouples their lifetimes, ensuring the shared context remains valid since it is possible that the virtual handlers are running after the session destruction.
+This design ensures that:

+* **Decoupled Lifetimes**: Shared context remains valid even if the parent session handler completes, as the virtual handlers hold a reference to the same underlying memory.
+* **Implicit Management**: Resources are automatically cleaned up only after both the session and all its associated virtual RPCs have finished.

+Users can set and retrieve this shared context through the `ServerContext` API:

 ```cpp
 // In Session Handler: Set the context on the outer request ServerContext